 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

-Applying for disability benefits in California?
-You have options.
-And while those options are a good thing, they can sometimes feel overwhelming.
+If you are a California worker applying for disability benefits, you have options.
+And while those options are good, they can sometimes feel overwhelming.

-Aside from the more “permanent” disability benefits federally, California is one of five states with a state-wide temporary disability program.
+Aside from the more “permanent” Social Security disability benefits, the state of California is one of five states with a temporary disability program.
 Which program is right for you, how much you may earn, and your chances of getting approved for benefits can depend on your work history, your condition, and your income.

-1. California Disability Insurance: Californians may qualify for statewide short-term disability insurance that can last up to a year (52 weeks).
-To claim benefits, you must be unable to work due to a non-work-related illness, injury, or pregnancy (if your condition or injury is work-related, you’ll apply for workers' compensation instead).
+1. California Disability Insurance: Workers may qualify for California state disability insurance.
+This statewide short-term disability insurance program can last up to a year (52 weeks).
+To claim California SDI benefits, you must be unable to work due to a non-work-related illness, injury, or pregnancy.

 There’s also a work history component.
-You have to have earned $300 dollars in wages during your 12 month “base period.”
+You have to have earned $300 dollars in wages during your 12-month “base period.”
 Your base period will also determine the amount of benefits you'll receive.
 Monthly, you’ll get 60-70% of your former monthly wages.
-This amount is determined by your highest quarterly earnings during the “base period.”
+The wage replacement amount is determined by your highest quarterly earnings during the “base period.”

 Learn more about California short-term disability.